Simple excision is the most appropriate treatment for many skin cancers. This achieves a cure rate in excess of 95% in

 Dr Sheridan will carefully mark out your skin cancer, together with a ‘safety margin’ of surrounding skin.
 The safety margin varies with what is being treated.
 Aggressive skin cancers such as melanomas may require a 1 – 2 cm margin of skin to be taken around the cancer.
 For less aggressive non-melanoma skin cancers (BCC and SCC) 4-5mm will suffice.

 It is not uncommon for patients to be surprised by the length of the scar resulting from surgery to remove what initially appeared to be a ‘small’ lesion.
 This is because it is not possible to close a circular defect without ‘bunching’ at the ends.
 Such bunching compromises both skin function and cosmesis.
 To avoid this, the post excisional defect must be converted to an ellipse or a geometrical flap shape .
 For ellipses, a ratio of at least 3:1 (wound length to wound width) is required to achieve the best scar outcome.
 Therefore, to anticipate the likely length of your postoperative scar, the width of the lesion margin must be multiplied by at least 3.

 All excision specimens are sent to a Pathologist.
 Occasionaly the excision is deemed inadequate by the Pathologist, and re-excision is recommended to ensure complete clearance of the lesion.

 Mohs Micrographic Surgery is the most effective surgical treatment for skin cancer.
 Mohs Surgery has a proven cure rate approaching 99% for primary tumours.
 Mohs surgery is indicated in situations where the doctor and patient wish to ensure complete cancer removal, with maximum conservation of normal surrounding skin and underlying tissues.
-This is especially beneficial in preserving function and deliver an optimal cosmetic result in areas such as the nose, eyelid, ears, digits and genitalia.
+This delivers an unsurpassed cure rate, optimal cosmetic result, and preserves function in areas such as the nose, eyelid, ears, digits and genitalia.

-Mohs surgery is the treatment of choice for high risk tumours, such as those which have resisted prior treatment and demonstrate aggressive histopathological features under the microscope.
+Mohs surgery is the treatment of choice for high risk tumours that have resisted prior treatment and demonstrate aggressive histopathological features under the microscope.
 For this group of skin cancers, traditional surgery cure rates generally fall to 60%; compared to 92% for Mohs surgery.